Sukhoi Su-28

-The Sukhoi Su-28 is a downgraded variant of the Su-25UB / Su-25T, with reductions in avionics and aircraft systems, together with the elimination of all weapon-carrying capability.
+The Sukhoi Su-28 is a downgraded trainer variant of the Su-25UB / Su-25T, with reductions in avionics and aircraft systems, together with the elimination of all weapon-carrying capability.
+It was developed as a replacement for the Aero L-39 Albatros.
 The Su-28 trainer is intended for technical skill, general flight and formation flying training.
 It is also used as an aerobatic aircraft.

 Design and development

 The Su-28 is a highly maneuverable and robust aircraft with the ability to perform take-off and landing with only one of its two engines running.
 The aircraft's engines can also run on a diesel based fuel as opposed to more traditional aviation fuel.
 Like the MiG-29, it also has the ability to operate from unpaved runways while maintaining high reliability and a low maintenance requirement.
 In addition, the Su-28 can withstand heavy landings, allowing it to be more forgiving in the training role.
-Range can be extended by up to four PTB-800 drop tanks, each of 800 L capacity.
+The range can be extended by up to four PTB-800 drop tanks, each of 800 L capacity.